pretix/pretix-docs/docs/tutorial/single-events/payment.md

 In order to set up payment providers, we will navigate to our personal dashboard by clicking :btn-icon:i-pretix:pretix.eu: in the top left corner of the website.
 We will then select our event in the list of "Your upcoming events", open :btn-icon:fa3-wrench: Settings: in the sidebar and click the :btn:Payment: subentry.
 This page displays a list of payment providers.
-Bank transfer and Stripe should be included in this list.
+The list should include bank transfer and Stripe.
 By default, all payment providers in this list except gift card will be disabled.

 !!!
 Note
     If the payment providers you want to use are not being displayed in this list, that means the corresponding plugin is not enabled.
     In order to activate such a plugin, you have to navigate to :navpath:Your event → Settings → Plugins: and open the :btn:Payment providers: tab.
     Click the :btn:Enable: button next to the plugin you want to use.
-    You can tell that a plugin has been activated by green ":fa3-check: Active" tag.
+    You can tell that a plugin has is active by green ":fa3-check: Active" tag.

 ### Stripe